 In this work, we have considered the star network scenario where the central party is trusted while all the edge parties are untrusted.
 Network steering is defined with an $n$-LHS model.
 As it has been shown, this $n$-LHS model can be viewed as a special kind of $n$-LHV model.
-Three different types of sufficient criteria, nonlinear steering inequality, linear steering inequality, and Bell inequality, have been constructed to verify the quantum steering in a star network.
-Based on the linear steering inequality, it is found that the network steering can be demonstrated even though the trusted party performs a fixed measurement.
+Two different types of sufficient criteria, nonlinear steering inequality and linear steering inequality, have been constructed to verify the quantum steering in a star network.
+Based on the linear steering inequality, we discussed the case where the network steering can be demonstrated with a fixed measurement.

-The non-linear inequality in Eq.~\eqref{Bell-like}, which was designed for two-qubit system, works under the constraint that mutually unbiased measurements are performed on Bob's site~\cite{Can3}.
+The nonlinear inequality in Eq.~\eqref{Bell-like}, which was designed for two-qubit system, works under the constraint that mutually unbiased measurements are performed on Bob's site~\cite{Can3}.
 In the later work~\cite{Girdhar}, it was proven that this constraint is not necessary in Eq.~\eqref{Bell-like}.
-In this work, a non-linear inequality in Eq.~\eqref{non-linear} has been constructed to verify the star network steering.
+In this work, a nonlinear inequality in Eq.~\eqref{non-linear} has been constructed to verify the star network steering.
 Our inequality can be viewed as a generalization of the one in Eq.~\eqref{Bell-like}.
 The requirement of mutually unbiased measurements in Eq.~\eqref{BobB} is used in the derivation of Eq.~\eqref{non-linear}.
 There is an unanswered question here: Can this nonlinear steering inequality be arrived at without the requirement of mutually unbiased measurements?